-Action Marketing
+Marketing Management

 This course extends the student's understanding of core marketing concepts and practice, embracing the marketing mix, product, price, plan and promotion, marketing planning, services and international marketing.
-Knowledge of these topics will act as an aid to marketing decision-making during their professional careers.
+Knowledge of these topics will act as an aid to marketing decision-making during the professional careers.